Free shipping on all US orders over $69

 Laundry Powder can be stored in the paper-and-steel it comes in or in the container of your choice.
 It does not expire.
 However, if exposed to moisture or humidity, the powder can harden and clump up.
 This does not reduce its effectiveness, but it should be broken up or crumbled back into a powder before use.
 If you plan to store laundry powder in a humid environment, we recommend using an airtight container, such as a hinged jar with a rubber gasket.
 For heavy launderers, our zero-waste Laundry Powder bucket is a great bulk option that includes a resealable lid.

-Whatever container you choose, you can save money and reduce waste with our Laundry Powder refill bags.
-Each bag contains the same amount of powder as the canister, but comes in a recyclable, compostable kraft paper bag.
+Whatever container you choose, you can save money and reduce waste with our Laundry Powder refills.
+Each refill contains the same amount of powder as the canister, but comes in recyclable all-paper packaging with no stainless steel scoop.

 Frequently-asked questions about using Laundry Powder